The Career Development Grant

 - The Gordon Career Center reviews applications and verifies each applicant's need level with the Office of Financial Aid.

 - Applications will be accepted until the allotment for that fiscal year is exhausted.
+Please note, the Career Development Grant is closed for the year as of April 21, 2017.

 - Once approved, funds are transferred to students via direct deposit, which must be set up with Wesleyan in advance.
 Students who have not yet set up direct deposit may do so by completing the Authorization Agreement for Payroll Direct Deposit Form and returning it to the Payroll Office.
 As these funds could be 1099 reportable, we recommend that students consult with a tax advisor on how to treat and report this grant for tax purposes.